Here are 5 facts about the Selma march you may not know

 Push for Voting Rights Sparked Selma Protests

-The Student Nonviolent Coordinating Committee (SNCC) and the Southern Christian Leadership Council (SCLC) began "Freedom Days" in 1963 and focused on canvassing door-to-door to persuade black Americans to register to vote.
+In Selma in 1963, The Student Nonviolent Coordinating Committee (SNCC) and the Southern Christian Leadership Council (SCLC) began holding "Freedom Days" focused on canvassing door-to-door to persuade black Americans to register to vote.

 A little over a month later, the march from Selma to Montgomery took place.